MvrPgi/PUP-CyberSecurity/REPORTING.md

   EXPLANATION
     /dev/null
-     - this is a special file that discard all data that might be uncessary or noisy
+     - this is a special file that discards all data that might be unnecessary or noisy

     | openssl x509 -noout -dates -subject -issuer
      - This is a command tool for X.509 certificates to filter out the essentials in reading a certificate.